Stop! Your Lease Extension in Havant Could Be FREE

 If you are facing a significant premium because your lease in Havant has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to start your Havant lease extension
+Main reasons to commence your Havant lease extension today:

 A Havant leasehold property depreciates with the years remaining on the lease.

-Havant property with a lease extension is almost the same value as a freehold
+Havant property with a lease extension has roughly the same value as a freehold

-Leasehold properties in Havant with in excess of 100 years outstanding on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your home.
+Leasehold properties in Havant with in excess of 100 years unexpired on the lease are often regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your home.
 In such situations there is often little to be gained by buying the reversionary interest unless savings on ground rent and service charges justify it.

-Most banks have narrowed their lending criteria in recent years and borrowers are finding it increasingly difficult to raise finance or re-mortgage against flats with shorter lease terms, particularly under seventy years as they are deemed to be deficient security.
+Most mortgage lenders have narrowed their lending criteria in recent years and borrowers are encountering difficulties in arranging finance or re-mortgage against property with shorter lease terms, particularly below seventy years as they are considered to be insufficient for lending purposes.

 Lender Requirement